SHlee-TDA/shlee-tda.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Applied Mathematics, Pukyong National University, 2018
+* B.S. in Applied Mathematics, Pukyong National University, 2012-2018
-* M.S. in Mathematics, Pohang University of Science and Technology, 2020
+* M.S. in Mathematics, Pohang University of Science and Technology, 2020-2022
-* Ph.D (Candidate) in Artificial Intelligence, Pohang University of Science and Technology, (Current)
+* Ph.D (Candidate) in Artificial Intelligence, Pohang University of Science and Technology, 2022-Current

 Work experience
 ======